Thick brown butter oatmeal chocolate chip cookies stuffed with peanut butter.

 can I make these cookies ahead of time?

-how to store these peanut butter oatmeal chocolate chip cookies
+How to store peanut butter chocolate chip cookies

 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!